Satan Returns

-Satan Returns is a 1996 Hong Kong horror film directed by Lam Wai-lun and starring Donnie Yen, Chingmy Yau, Kingdom Yuen, Francis Ng and Dayo Wong.
-The film was released in the United States as Shaolin vs. The Devil's Omen.
+Satan Returns, also known as Shaolin vs. The Devil's Omen in the United States, is a 1996 Hong Kong action horror film directed by Lam Wai-lun, starring Donnie Yen, Chingmy Yau, Kingdom Yuen, Francis Ng, and Dayo Wong.

-Plot
+Synopsis

-Ching, an officer in the Royal Hong Kong Police Force, has been experiencing the same nightmare where she sees a woman with her heart taken out and dies while being inverted on a cross.
-Later, during a hostage situation, Ching, who has never fired a gun before, manages to shoot the armed thug dead and rescue the hostage.
-When she moves closer to where the thug was taking cover earlier, she sees the horrible image that has been appearing in her nightmare: the dead body of a woman hanging on an inverted cross.
+Ching, a Hong Kong police officer, has been experiencing the same nightmare about a woman being tied to an inverted cross and having her heart dug out.
+During a hostage situation, she kills the armed suspect despite having never fired a gun before, and sees later that the suspect was standing next to a dead woman hanging on an inverted cross.

-Ching's colleagues, Nam and Ka-ming, are put in charge of investigating this case.
-All the evidence from the crime scene – from symbols in the Book of Revelation written in blood on the woman's body to the inverted cross – suggests that the case is related to a Satanic cult.
-Nam and Ka-ming get Ching to help them with the case because she is knowledgeable about religious symbols.
+As she is knowledgeable about religious symbols, Ching is invited to join her colleagues Nam and Ka-ming in investigating the case, which is seemingly connected to a recent series of murders.
+All the evidence from the crime scenes – ranging from verses in the Book of Revelation written in blood to the inverted cross – suggests that a Satanic cult is involved.

-Judas, Satan's messenger, is wandering around Hong Kong in search of his master's daughter, who is believed to be born on 6 June 1969.
-He is also responsible for committing the recent series of brutal murders.
-The police have sent three undercover policewomen as bait to lure Judas out, but their plan fails and one of the policewomen, Leon, is killed.
-While in a state of confusion, Ching has frequent visions of her long-lost father, who had abandoned her when she was still a child.
-Judas also contacts her and tells her that she is Satan's daughter, and that he will come to find her.
-Nam and Ka-ming are assigned to protect Ching, but they are still no match for Judas, who possesses supernatural powers.
+Judas, Satan's messenger, is responsible for the murders and he is searching everywhere in Hong Kong for his master's daughter, who was born on 6 June 1969.
+The police send three undercover policewomen to lure Judas out, but they fail to arrest him.
+Ching has visions of her long-lost father, who had abandoned her in her childhood, and hears from Judas that she is Satan's daughter.
+Nam and Ka-ming are assigned to protect Ching from Judas, but they are no match for him as he has supernatural powers.